 Sixty percent of car accidents involving teens are the result of distracted driving, according to a recent AAA study.
 CBS News reported that the organization recommends a complete ban on wireless devices for drivers under the age of 18, which is currently in effect in 30 states.
 However, recent studies suggest that cell phone use is not the major cause of distracted driving accidents involving teen drivers.

-AAA Foundation analyzed data from more than 2,200 crash videos between 2007 and 2012 and found cell phone use as the second leading cause of distracted driving accidents among teens.
+AAA Foundation analyzed data from more than 2,200 crash videos between 2007 and 2012 and found that using your phone while driving is the second leading cause of distracted driving accidents (not just among teens).

 Data from more than 2,200 crash videos analyzed by AAA foundation between 2007 and 2012 found that distracted driving accidents involving cell phone use-including texting-accounted for 12% of car crashes involving teens.
 The number one distraction for teenage drivers was other passengers, accounting for 15% of all distracted driving accidents involving teens.